 An Oyster card or a one-day travelcard makes all buses (and tubes and London trains) a hop on/hop off service.

-This has been my favorite cheap sightseeing route for a long time.
+This is a great, cheap sightseeing route.
 You want to try and get an upstairs front row seat for the best views and, if possible, sit on the right-hand side for this route.

-The journey starts in the City of London and within minutes you are at the 'Bank' station area so have the Bank of England on your right, Royal Exchange on your left and Mansion House straight ahead.
-Do note, that most of the City of London is closed at weekends.
+The journey starts in the City of London and within minutes you are at the 'Bank' station area so have the Bank of England on your right, Royal Exchange on your left, and Mansion House straight ahead.
+Do note, that most of the City of London is closed on weekends.

 The Royal Exchange site has been a trading center since the 1500s but this building only dates back to the 1800s.
 It reopened in 2001 as a luxury shopping and restaurant complex.
 There's Gucci, Hermes and Tiffany & Co inside but don't be intimidated as you can just stop for a tea or coffee at the Grand Cafe and enjoy the surroundings.